3.2 AssertionEngine

 node test_app/server/server.js

-Run example with commands:
+Run the example with command:

 robot --outputdir output --loglevel debug examples/3/3.2/example.robot

-2.3.2 AssertionEngine formatters
+3.2.2 AssertionEngine formatters

 Formatters also support scopes.
 If scope is not defined,